► New BMW i3 120Ah

 Keep reading for our original story on the update i3 electric car...

 It’s official: BMW has revealed a hotter version of its i3 electric city car, after we scooped it back in July 2017.
 The new BMW i3 S is now the top-of-the-line model, and joins a refreshed-for-2018 i3 EV range.

-BMW’s reinvigorated i3 line-up will go on sale in November 2017, after its public unveiling at the 2017 Frankfurt motor show.
+BMW’s reinvigorated i3 line-up is on sale now, after its public unveiling at the 2017 Frankfurt motor show.